eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

 ### 2.03
+- Some tool destruction wasn't updating the number of tools owned

+### 2.03
 - Fixed RRR to match its description
 - RR is a toggle so it should be in the toggle class! (and thus blue to chromatic heretics)
 - Sand use stat has 3 decimal places